 We will have homework quizzes at the start of class at the beginning of each week worth 10 points each.
 The score of 10 points will come from 2 points for completion of the homework and 8 points for correctness of the work on the quiz.
-If you have completed work and submitted it in your Familia's portfolio, you may receive a 1 point bonus.
-If you do not have your homework to submit at the homework quiz, you have until the end of the week to submit your homework to obtain the 2 points completion.

 The quiz will cover the previous week's material.
 Quiz questions will be taken directly from homework problems from the textbook.
 If you have completed homework, you are allowed to use your work on the quiz.
 You will be required to submit any work used on the quiz stapled to the quiz.
 A calculator will be allowed on some but not all quizzes.
 Quizzes may be split into two parts, no calculator allowed and calculator allowed.
 No late quizzes will be given but one will be dropped.